 Cosuppositional requirements for musical sequences aligned with pictorial sequences could be computed by requiring that, relative to the global context (i.e. to the context set), the content of the pictorial sequence entail the content of the music.
-But this would fail to take into account an important asymmetry: if a musical event co-occurs with the beginning of a 2-picture sequence, as in (118), the cosuppositional requirement is arguably that if the first event happens, it should satisfy the content of the music, not that if the entire sequence of events unfolds, the first event will satisfy the content of the music.
-Concretely: from (118), with a light-hearted whistling co-occurring with P1, we infer that if Asterix punches a Roman soldier, this will be light-hearted, rather than: if Asterix punches a Roman soldier and then leaves the room, the first event will be light-hearted.
+But this would fail to take into account an important asymmetry: if a musical event co-occurs with the beginning of a 2-picture sequence, as in (118), the cosuppositional requirement is arguably that if the first event happens, it should satisfy the content of the music.
+Concretely: from (118), with a light-hearted whistling co-occurring with P1, we infer that if Asterix punches a Roman soldier, this event will be light-hearted, rather than: if Asterix punches a Roman soldier and then leaves the room, the first event will be light-hearted.
 The latter requirement makes little sense, since as we watch and hear the mixed sequence, we do not yet know what the end of the pictorial sequence will be, and thus we draw inferences online, on the basis of the beginning of the sequence alone.

-(118) A gif with two pictures 1, P2>, and a light-hearted musical event on the first one
+(118) A gif with two pictures $\langle P_1, P_2 \rangle$, and a light-hearted musical event on the first one

 These considerations show that we need to appeal to local contexts (rather than just to global contexts) as we compute cosuppositional requirements.
-The initial idea is that relative to a local context, the semantic contribution of a picture $P_i$ to a pictorial sequence should entail the semantic contribution of a musical event $M_i$ to the corresponding (aligned) musical sequence.
+The initial idea is that relative to a local context, the semantic contribution of a picture P_i to a pictorial sequence should entail the semantic contribution of a musical event M_i to the corresponding (aligned) musical sequence.
 But in the present framework it makes little sense to talk of the content of a single musical event (because preservation conditions pertain to entire musical sequences, not to individual musical events).
-So we will state instead that, if a sequence of eventualities $\langle e_1, \ldots, e_i, \ldots \rangle$ satisfies the local context of $P_i$ , then if $P_i$ is true of $e_i$ , the music should be true of some extension of the sequence $\langle e_1, \ldots, e_i \rangle$ .
+So we will state instead that, if a sequence of eventualities $\langle e_1, ..., e_i, ... \rangle$ satisfies the local context of P_i , then if P_i is true of e_i , the music should be true of some extension of the sequence $\langle e_1, ..., e_i \rangle$.